Revisiting Unsupervised Meta-Learning via the Characteristics of Few-Shot Tasks: Tasks Configurations for UML

-Same as the analyses in the main paper, we investigate the key factors in unsupervised meta-learning (especially the meta-training).
-Following the configuration in~\cite{khodadadeh2019unsupervised}, we implement $\phi$ with a 4-layer ConvNet and focus on the {\it Mini}ImageNet~\cite{VinyalsBLKW16Matching} with the standard split.
-The initial learning rate is set to 0.002, and is cosine annealed over 100 epochs.
+During meta-test, we evaluate the learned embedding $\phi$ over 10,000 5-way $K=\{1,5,20,50\}$-shot tasks, which means we change the shot number in the support set, and we keep $Q=15$ for all query sets.
 We only use labels to evaluate some statistics such as few-shot classification accuracy, and {\em no base class labels are utilized during meta-training}.
-The detailed configurations and conclusions are in the captions of Fig.~\ref{fig:way_bar} to Fig.~\ref{fig:query_bar}.